navikt/lps-oppfolgingsplan-mottak/README.md

 ### 2. The employer must delegate rights to act on their behalf

-To submit a follow-up plan on behalf of an employer, the employer must delegate rights to the API (scope).
+To submit a follow-up plan on behalf of an employer, the employer must delegate rights to the API (scope) to you as an LPS system.
 This is done in Altinn.
 Please refer to the [Altinn documentation](https://altinn.github.io/docs/utviklingsguider/api-delegering/tilgangsstyrer/).
 Please note that the employer can find our API by searching for <i>"Oppfølgingsplan"</i> in Altinn, in the menu for <i>"Tilgang til